Swikriti-H/Lead_Scoring_Case_Study/README.md

 Address additional problems presented by the company, which your model should be able to handle.
 These problems are provided in a separate document and should be filled based on the logistic regression model developed in the first step.
 Ensure that you include this information in your final presentation.

 ### Results Expected
--A well-commented Jupyter notebook with the logistic regression model, conversion predictions, and evaluation metrics.
+- A well-commented Jupyter notebook with the logistic regression model, conversion predictions, and evaluation metrics.
--A Word document filled with solutions to all the additional problems provided.
+- A Word document filled with solutions to all the additional problems provided.
--A presentation summarizing the overall approach of the analysis, explaining the results in business terms, including visualizations, and summarizing the most important findings.
+- A presentation summarizing the overall approach of the analysis, explaining the results in business terms, including visualizations, and summarizing the most important findings.
--A brief summary report of 500 words explaining how you proceeded with the assignment and the learnings you gathered.
+- A brief summary report of 500 words explaining how you proceeded with the assignment and the learnings you gathered.
--Please refer to the respective documents and presentation for a comprehensive understanding of the case study and its outcomes.
+- Please refer to the respective documents and presentation for a comprehensive understanding of the case study and its outcomes.